khwang0/COMP2026-2122PA1/readme.md

 ## Interview
 Should the teaching team see fit, students may be requested to attend an interview to explain about their program.
 Students failing to attend such interview or to demonstrate a good understanding of their own program may result in mark deduction.

-## Understanding the Assignment (UAT)

-Answer the following question that on Moodle.
-Due: TBD
-1. Which method is responsible to mark a digit into the cell?
-2. Which method is responsible to check if there are duplicate values in a box?
-3. What value will the above method return if there are duplicate values in a box?